Understanding Online Anxiety Treatment

 - Frequent panic attacks or fear of having another one

-- Irritability, difficulty concentrating, or feeling constantly "on edge"
+- Irritability, difficulty concentrating, or feeling constantly on edge

 - Using alcohol, cannabis, nicotine, or other substances to calm down